georgestarcher/Splunk-Class-httpevent/readme.md

 * You can use the sendEvent() method to send data immediately.
 * It is more efficient to use the batchEvent() and flushBatch() methods to submit multiple events at once across multiple threads.
 * You must call flushBatch() if using batchEvent() or you risk exiting your code before all threads have flushed their data to Splunk.
+* There is now an optional input_type when declaring your HEC server.
+It defaults to the normal JSON event format but adds raw support.